zekar47/dwm/README.md

 **Mod + v**: Toggle floating mode.
 **Mod + f**: Toggle fullscreen.

-_The rest of this file is the default dwm reame_
+_The rest of this file is the default dwm readme_

 dwm - dynamic window manager
 ============================